 In addition, we may maintain sensitive personally identifiable information, including health information, that we receive throughout the clinical trial process, in the course of our research collaborations and directly from individuals (or their healthcare providers) who enroll in our patient assistance programs.
 As such, we may be subject to state laws requiring notification of affected individuals and state regulators in the event of a breach of personal information.
 In 2018 California passed into law the California Consumer Privacy Act, or CCPA, which took effect on January 1, 2020, and imposed many requirements on businesses that process the personal information of California residents.
 Many of the CCPA's requirements are similar to those found in the General Data Protection Regulation, or the GDPR, including requiring businesses to provide notice to data subjects regarding the information collected about them and how such information is used and shared, and providing data subjects the right to request access to such personal information and, in certain cases, request the erasure of such personal information.
 The CCPA also affords California residents the right to opt-out of "sales" of their personal information.
 The CCPA contains significant penalties for companies that violate its requirements.
 In November 2020 California voters passed a ballot initiative for the California Privacy Rights Act, or the CPRA, which went into effect on January 1, 2023, and significantly expanded the CCPA to incorporate additional GDPR-like provisions including requiring that the use, retention, and sharing of personal information of California residents be reasonably necessary and proportionate to the purposes of collection or processing, granting additional protections for sensitive personal information, and requiring greater disclosures related to notice to residents regarding retention of information.
-The CPRA also created a new enforcement agency - the California Privacy Protection Agency - whose sole responsibility is to enforce the CPRA, which will further increase compliance risk.
+The CPRA also created a new enforcement agency - the California Privacy Protection Agency - whose sole responsibility is to enforce the CPRA and other California privacy laws, which will further increase compliance risk.
 The provisions in the CPRA may apply to some of our business activities.
-In addition, other states, including Virginia, Colorado, Utah and Connecticut, already have passed state privacy laws.
-Virginia's privacy law also went into effect on January 1, 2023, and the laws in the other three states will go into effect later in the year.
+In addition, fourteen other states have passed their own versions of comprehensive privacy laws.
+Four of these laws are already in effect, and the others will go into effect in coming years.
 Other states will be considering these laws in the future, and Congress has also been debating passing a federal privacy law.
+On top of these comprehensive privacy laws, Washington, Nevada, and Connecticut have also passed laws specifically regulating consumer health data.
+The Washington law is particularly noteworthy because it includes a private right of action.
 These laws may impact our business activities, including our identification of research subjects, relationships with business partners and ultimately the marketing and distribution of our products.